 NOTE 4: It is assumed in general that the newly selected IMS AGW (i.e., IMS AGW on the target satellite) allows voice/video media to flow immediately after the reservation and configuration are completed (e.g., without waiting for the response from the remote end if the reservation and configuration are made triggered by SIP re-INVITE).

 6. P-CSCF replies to PCF by invoking Npcf_PolicyAuthorization_Update service operation as defined in clause 4.3.6.3 of TS 23.502 [94] to the early notification received in step 2.
-The Npcf_PolicyAuthorization_Update request is a positive response indicating that the change of the user plane paths for optimized media routing to the one through the target satellite should be performed.
+The Npcf_PolicyAuthorization_Update request is a positive acknowledgement of notifications about UP path management events indicating that the change of the user plane paths for optimized media routing to the one through the target satellite should be performed.
 This request also includes the IP address allocated in IMS AGW on the target satellite to be used by UE as the destination of media traffic and optional N6 traffic routing information associated with target DNAI.
 SMF in 5GC establishes UL CL/BP and L-PSA on the target satellite, with the UL CL/BP configured with traffic filters containing this IP address to route the IMS media towards the L-PSA, according to clause 4.3.5.7 of TS 23.502 [94].
 If N6 traffic routing information associated with target DNAI is received, SMF also configures the N6 traffic routing information on the L-PSA.

 7. P-CSCF updates via PCF the packet filter list of the QoS rule in UE for media traffic to additionally contain the IP address allocated in IMS AGW on the target satellite to be used by UE as the destination of media traffic according to clause 4.3.3.2 of TS 23.502 [94].